A01TYAD/AD-WEB-BOWSER/README.md

 --- Ability to set different Home-Pages in different Tabs which allows quick and easy access to numerous websites.
 --- Very small size.
 --- Simple and Clean User Interface that makes the browser very fast and efficient.
---- Requires very few permissons making the browser VERY SECURE.
+--- Requires very few permissons.

 # Screenshots